-Qualifying Interest Potential source of Impact Impact on attribute and Target Prior to Mitigation/Avoidance Avoidance/Mitigation Measures Residua Impact Lough Conn and Lough Cullin SPA Tufted Duck (Aythya fuligula) [A061] Common Scoter (Melanitta nigra) [A065] Common Gull (Larus canus) [A182] Greenland White-fronted Goose (Anser albifrons flavirostris) [A395] Wetland and Waterbirds [A999] Habitat loss Habitat fragmentation Changes in physical regime Physical damage Habitat/community simplification Disturbance (noise, visual) Changes in water levels or tables Changes in water quality Changes to surface water flooding Turbidity and siltation Pollution Lough Conn and Lough Cullin SPA is located 10.01km north and upstream of the Plan area and therefore, will not be directly impacted upon by the Plan.
+Qualifying Interest Potential source of Impact Impact on attribute and Target Prior to Mitigation/Avoidance Avoidance/Mitigation Measures Residual Impact Lough Conn and Lough Cullin SPA Tufted Duck (Aythya fuligula) [A061] Common Scoter (Melanitta nigra) [A065] Common Gull (Larus canus) [A182] Greenland White-fronted Goose (Anser albifrons flavirostris) [A395] Wetland and Waterbirds [A999] Habitat loss Habitat fragmentation Changes in physical regime Physical damage Habitat/community simplification Disturbance (noise, visual) Changes in water levels or tables Changes in water quality Changes to surface water flooding Turbidity and siltation Pollution Lough Conn and Lough Cullin SPA is located 10.01km north and upstream of the Plan area and therefore, will not be directly impacted upon by the Plan.
 The screened in Policies and Objectives (Table 6-3) of this Plan could cause a decrease in the range and intensity of use of these birds and the functionally linked habitat in the Plan area.
 These bird species could be adversely impacted through loss or reduction of habitat area, disturbance, fragmentation, reduction in species density, and through changes in key indicators of conservation value.
-Built-in to the Plan is fixed mitigation to protect European Sites (NEP1and NEP2).
+Built-in to the Plan is fixed mitigation to protect European Sites (CNECAP1 and CNECAP2).
 The Council will ensure that new plans or projects would not result in significant impacts on European sites because of their scale, resource or transportation requirements, operation or emissions, either cumulatively or in combination with other development.
 These policies will ensure that any development proposal that would promote tourism within or adjacent to Lough Conn and Lough Cullin SPA is located and designed to negate the impacts on this site.
-Plans that may utilise Lough Lannagh or other local water bodies should include for impacts on bird populations functionally connected to Lough Conn and Lough Cullin SPA.
 In addition to the above, in relation to development promoted by the Plan, further mitigation measures are outlined in Section 8.1-8.5.
-No likely significant effects River Moy SAC Lowland hay meadows (Alopecurus pratensis, Sanguisorba officinalis) [6510] Habitat loss Changes in physical regime Physical damage Habitat/ community simplification Competition from invasive non-native species Changes in water levels or table Changes to surface water flooding Pollution This QI is known to be 5km in north and south of Foxford (NWPS, 2020b) which is located at distance from Castlebar and therefore is not expected to be directly or indirectly impacted upon by the Plan.
+No likely significant effects River Moy SAC Lowland hay meadows (Alopecurus pratensis , Sanguisorba officinalis) [6510] Habitat loss Changes in physical regime Physical damage Habitat/ community simplification Competition from invasive non-native species Changes in water levels or table Changes to surface water flooding Pollution This QI is known to be 5km in north and south of Foxford (NWPS, 2020b) which is located at distance from Castlebar and therefore is not expected to be directly or indirectly impacted upon by the Plan.
 N/A No likely significant effects